Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: The Effect of Pre-Training Bias on Answer Generation

 \section{The Effect of Pre-Training Bias on Answer Generation}

 Large language models (LLMs) often rely on a mixture of retrieved evidence and pre-existing world knowledge when generating factual responses.
 To disentangle these two influences, we examine how pre-training bias affects both the stability of generated rankings and the model's use of citations under different prompting and grounding conditions.
+Unlike Section~2, which compares several systems, this section is a single-model case study using GPT-4o so that the effects of prompting and evidence perturbations can be isolated cleanly.